ritik-malik/Custom-Encryption/README.md

 # Custom-Encryption
 next level encryption

-The aim is self defined, encrypting/decrypting files.
+The aim is self defined, encrypting/decrypting files using a very simple & efiicient logic.

 ## Methodology
 Encryption is achieved by creating a character set made of special character for a-z & A-Z.